katsushi2441/airadio/README.md

 # AI Radio Generator

-An open-source AI-powered radio generator that automatically creates short audio programs from news and structured data.
+An open-source AI-powered radio generator that automatically creates short radio-style audio programs from news and structured data.

+## What this repository provides

+This repository provides the **core open-source implementation** of an AI-based radio generation pipeline.
+It focuses on script generation, text-to-speech integration, and RSS feed output.
+This is an early-stage project intended for experimentation and extension.

 ## Features
 - Automatic script generation from news and keywords
 - AI-based text-to-speech (TTS)
-- RSS feed generation (Spotify-compatible)
+- RSS feed generation for podcast distribution
-- Designed for automated audio publishing
+- Designed for automated and independent audio publishing

 ## Use Cases
-- Independent AI radio
+- Independent AI radio experiments
-- Automated podcasts
+- Automated podcast generation
-- Educational audio content
+- Educational and informational audio content
-- Experimental media automation
+- Experimental media automation workflows

 ## Project Structure